Air Arabia: Pakistan

+Service concept

+Air Arabia does not provide free catering, but passengers can purchase catering onboard or in advance.
+The airline does not, however, serve alcoholic beverages on its flights.

 Business trends

 The key trends for Air Arabia over recent years are shown below (as at year ending 31 December):

+In June 2019, Air Arabia disclosed that it had an exposure of $336 million to Abraaj through funds and short-term loans.
+It had sued Abraaj founder Arif Naqvi in Sharjah Courts.
+The airline took a AED 1.1 billion hit on their books in 2018 due to their exposure to Abraaj.

 As the pandemic hit airline services, Air Arabia reported a net loss of AED192 million ($56.2 million) in 2020.
 Also, the turnover for Q4 of 2020 was 53% below Q4 of 2019.
 The airline’s net profits in Q1 of 2021 fell by 52% to AED 33.844 million.
 Also, revenue generated in Q1 of 2021 was AED 572.145 after witnessing major drop from AED 901.374 million in Q1 of 2020.

 Destinations

 As of July 2021, Air Arabia serves up to 120 airports across the Middle East, North Africa, Asia and Europe.
+On 11 December 2024, Air Arabia announced on its website the resumption of direct flights between Sharjah and Beirut, Lebanon beginning 18 December 2024.

 Fleet

+Current fleet

-The Air Arabia group fleet consists of the following aircraft as of December 2022:
+As of March 2025, Air Arabia and its co-branded subsidiaries operate an all-Airbus A320 family fleet composed of the following aircraft:

+Fleet development

+In November 2017, the airline signed a lease agreement for six A321LR.
+In April 2019, Air Arabia received its first A321LR.
+In November 2019, during the Dubai Air Show, the airline announced its order of 120 aircraft comprising 73 A320neo, 27 A321neo and 20 A321XLR, with deliveries from 2024.

 Livery

-Air Arabia has a livery with the aircraft body being painted in three different colors red, grey and white.
+Air Arabia has a livery with the aircraft body being painted in three different colors, red, grey, and white.
 The tail and each aircraft engine bear the company logo of Sharjah in the form of a bird.

-Celebrating 15 years of service in October 2018, a new livery was introduced and was applied to the fleet.
-The updated logo features a large red bird logo coming down from tail to rear fuselage with grey accents behind its wings and billboard style AirArabia title in English on the front of aircraft with small Arabic title placed next to it above the windows, bird logo also adorns the engines while title in applied on red winglets.
+Celebrating 15 years of service in October 2018, a new livery was introduced and was applied to the whole fleet.

+The updated livery features a large red bird logo coming down from tail to rear fuselage with grey accents behind its wings and billboard-style AirArabia title in English on the front of aircraft with small Arabic title placed next to it above the windows.
+The bird logo also adorns the engines while the title is applied on red winglets.